Ankit-jailwal/Maati-AI-Based-Crop-recommendation-App-/README.md

 **All the videos can be found here: https://github.com/Rashi-Srivastava/Maati-/tree/main/Video**

+#### The app can be accessed by downloading this file: https://github.com/Rashi-Srivastava/Maati-/tree/main/App

 #### Individual contribution from Team members -

 Frontend Development - Ankit Jailwal